top of page

 Washington in New York -- chs 21, 22 & 23

 As Washington was the father of his country, Jefferson and Hamilton were destined to become the fathers of the two-party system.
 As to which party each represents in our time is not clear.
 Being pro-business would seem to make Hamilton a Republican, until one digs deeper into his writings and discover a deep-rooted racial tolerance that would put him in good stead with liberal Democrats.
 While some historians have framed him as an elitist, Hamilton created a financial system that rewarded ingenuity and hard work rather than class and privilege.
 Jefferson is harder to pin down.
-Conservative Republicans and Liberal Democrats alike can quote Jefferson for their own purposes, such was the diversity of ideas he expressed over his long lifetime.
-The man who drafted the Declaration of Independence and initiated America’s doctrine of separation of church and state also questioned the intelligence of African Americans and advocated states’ rights over the power of the federal government.
-As the nation’s chief executive, however, he expanded the powers of the presidency and doubled the size of the nation, actions more Hamiltonian than Jeffersonian.
+Conservative Republicans and Liberal Democrats alike can quote Jefferson to their own purposes, such was the diversity of ideas he expressed over his long lifetime.
+The man who drafted the Declaration of Independence and initiated America’s doctrine of separation of church and state, also questioned the intelligence of African Americans, and advocated states’ rights over the power of the federal government.
+As the nation’s chief executive, however, he expanded the powers of the presidency, and doubled the size of the nation, actions more Hamiltonian than Jeffersonian.

 Jefferson and Hamilton were the brightest minds of their generation; after that the similarity ends.
 As a member of the Virginia gentry, Jefferson was born into a life of ease and privilege.
 Orphaned at age 11, Hamilton had to work hard for everything he achieved.
 Both men were voluminous readers, trained in the legal arts, good listeners, and quick on the uptake.
 Where Hamilton tended to share his ideas freely, Jefferson tended to be reserved and spoke freely only among intimates.
 Both men could be charming when the occasion called for it.
 Jefferson avoided conflict; Hamilton welcomed it.
 Hamilton enjoyed talking about economics, law, and politics; Jefferson favored art, music, science, and architecture.
 Hamilton was a romantic, obsessed with honor, yet highly pragmatic.
 Jefferson was an artist at heart who saw the world in terms of good and evil, black and while.
 Hamilton pursued higher learning to advance his career; Jefferson pursued higher learning for the sheer joy of it.